Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Introduction

-Additionally, our study incorporates temporal dynamics into the segregation analysis, offering a novel concept of 'temporal mixing' at the neighborhood level.
-This approach acknowledges that neighborhoods and their socioeconomic profiles do not remain static throughout the day, but rather fluctuate depending on daily rhythms and patterns of human activities.
-By examining these temporal shifts, we identify three groups - inclusive, mixed, and segregated - and study the dis-similarity between these groups and those determined by the ALA metrics.
-Finally, through regression analysis, we identify key neighborhood features driving inclusivity, and high social mixing.
-We find that the most influential characteristics of a neighborhood are its accessibility and diversity of amenities.
+Additionally, our study incorporates temporal dynamics into the segregation analysis, offering a novel concept of 'temporal mixing' at the neighbourhood level.
+This approach acknowledges that neighbourhoods and their socioeconomic profiles do not remain static throughout the day but rather fluctuate depending on daily rhythms and patterns of human activities.
+By examining these temporal shifts, we distinguish three groups - inclusive, mixed, and segregated - and study the dis-similarity between these groups and those determined by the ALA metrics.
+Finally, through regression analysis, we could identify the key neighbourhood features driving inclusivity and high social mixing.
+We find that the most influential characteristics of a neighbourhood are its accessibility and diversity of amenities.